A highly destructive invasive pest

 In June of 2016, Muskoka Conservancy, in partnership with the Town of Bracebridge launched an Emerald Ash Borer Early Detection Pilot Project.

-Muskoka Conservancy is working with BioForest Technologies Inc. to hang and monitor green prism traps throughout the Bracebridge area that are used for early detection of emerald ash borer.
+Muskoka Conservancy is working with BioForest Technologies Inc. to hang and monitor green prism traps throughout the Bracebridge area that is used for early detection of emerald ash borer.
 On June 20th and 21st, 2016, 24 traps were hung in the canopy of ash trees in the Bracebridge area.
 The traps were checked again in September 2016 and were evaluated for results.
-Please click on the link below for a report on the project.
-See below for a map of locations (click on map to enlarge).

-A public workshop/information session, and demonstration trap hanging was hosted on June 21st at Kerr Park in Bracebridge.
-The link to the presentation made by Allison Winmill with BioForest Technologies Inc. is below.
+A public workshop/information session and demonstration trap hanging was hosted on June 21st at Kerr Park in Bracebridge.